hellohaptik/docs_haptik/docs/bot-builder/basic/user-says.md

     Tip: The button options above are different nodes.
 And this node level copy to be marked on User says.

+`Did you mean?` response goes as
+1. Button HSL on Haptik SDK
+2. Text on WhatsApp
+3. Voice key in HSL played out

-Only one User says variant will marked as the copy to shown when a node is chosen as a button option in the disambiguation message.
+Only one User says variant marked as the copy on a chosen node as a button option in the disambiguation message.
 Also note that the `Node name` in Node settings section on a node is the default copy in disambiguation message if bot builders don’t mark any user says on a node.